Assistant Professor, Film Studies; cross-appointed with Women’s & Gender Studies; Undergraduate Supervisor; Practicum & Internship Coordinator

 “Trans on YouTube: Intimacy, Visibility, Temporality.”
 Special issue on Trans Cultural Production.
 TSQ: Transgender Studies Quarterly 1, no. 4 (December 2014): 572-585.
 14 pp.

 “Sex, Politics, and Swedish Silent Film: Mauritz Stiller’s Feminism Comedies of the 1910s.”
 Journal of Scandinavian Cinema 4, no. 3 (September 2014): 193-208.
 16 pp.

 “Queer Crossings: Greta Garbo, National Identity, and Gender Deviance.”
 In Silent Cinema and the Politics of Space, edited by Jennifer Bean, Laura Horak, and Anupama Kapse, 270-294.
 Bloomington: Indiana University Press, 2014.
 25 pp.

 “Swedish cinema’s use of the Bechdel test is a provocation that works.”
 Co-written with Anu Koivunen and Ingrid Ryberg.
 The Guardian.
 November 27, 2013.

 “The Female Boy on the Frontier: The Strange Case of Billy and His Pal (1911).”
-Cinema Journal Afterthoughts and Postscripts (Fall 2013)
+Cinema Journal Afterthoughts and Postscripts 52, no.4 (Fall 2013)